Q&A Guide for Non-Muslims during their first Ramadan

 Following the Hijri calendar, the start date of Ramadan is approximately 10 days earlier each year on the Gregorian calendar.
-In 2017 Ramadan will fall over May/June – approaching the hottest time of the year in the Middle East – and the longest days.
+In 2019 Ramadan will fall over May/June – approaching the hottest time of the year in the Middle East though no longer fulling over the peak of summer.
 The exact start date is confirmed by the moon sighting committee.

-(We will update here when the moon sighting committee have confirmed exact dates for 2017, we expect Ramadan to commence on or about 26 May).
+We will update here when the moon sighting committee have confirmed exact dates for 2020, we expect Ramadan to commence on or about 23 April 2020.

 What do non-Muslims need to observe?

 Expats and visitors are responsible for making sure there is a suitable environment for Muslims to observe Ramadan.
 Although you are not expected to join in with the fasting, you must show respect to those who are through your conduct and make sure your family members understand and are aware of what is expected.